a bowl whisk the flour with the salt.

 about a 3 inch (7 cm) heart shaped cookie cutter, cut out the cookies.
 Use a smaller

 heart shaped cookie cutter to cut out the centers of half of the cookies.
 (You will be

 sandwiching two cookies together and there will be a small 'window or cut out'

 in the top cookie so you can see the jam underneath.)

-will maintain their shape when baked.
-Bake for about 10 minutes, or until
+Bake the cookies for about 10 minutes, or

-cookies are lightly browned.
+cookies are lightly browned around the edges.
 Cool on a wire rack.

 To Assemble Cookies: